Templates for procurement processes, including government model contracts and procurement plans and policies.

 Optional extras are additional information that you can include in a Response Form template when submitting a bid.
 This should be used sparingly but you can ask suppliers to provide additional information if there are specific details about a business or operational need that should be included.

 Government model contracts have been designed as the default government contract and are aimed purchasing low-value, low-risk common goods and services.

 It is up to your agency to determine what constitutes low-value, low-risk common goods and services.
 This definition is subjective and will depend on the size of your agency and the scale and complexity of your procurement function.

-The Form 1 templates have been developed for use by agencies that contract in the name of the Crown (e.g. Her Majesty the Queen, in right of New Zealand, acting by and through the Ministry of Business, Innovation and Employment).
+The Form 1 templates have been developed for use by agencies that contract in the name of the Crown (for example His Majesty the King, in right of New Zealand, acting by and through the Ministry of Business, Innovation and Employment).